Maxim-Mazurok/google-api-typings-generator/gapi.client.appengine-v1beta/readme.md

 await gapi.client.appengine.apps.get({ appsId: "appsId",  });

 /*
+Lists all the available runtimes for the application.
+*/
+await gapi.client.appengine.apps.listRuntimes({ appsId: "appsId",  });

+/*
 Updates the specified Application resource.
 You can update the following fields: auth_domain - Google authentication domain for controlling user access to the application. default_cookie_expiration - Cookie expiration policy for the application. iap - Identity-Aware Proxy properties for the application.
 */
 await gapi.client.appengine.apps.patch({ appsId: "appsId",  });